-Comparison of the different DF spectra in Figures 3–5 show that the changing relative intensities of the bands across the spectra are a powerful confirmation of many of their assignments.
+Comparison of the different DF spectra in Figures 4 and 5 show that the changing relative intensities of the bands across the spectra are a powerful confirmation of many of their assignments.
 The DF bands from 790–890 cm-1 are a case in point (see Figure 4) where the changing activities are very profound: the 91 band dominates the spectrum via the origin, but is extremely weak via 291; also there appears to be little correspondence in the profiles of the 91 and 292 bands in the S0 state.
 The fact that 292 is very weak via 142 suggests that the 292 band seen when exciting via 291 is likely HT activity, rather than a result of any 142291 interaction or overlap in band profiles.

 Indeed, we find little evidence that there is any significant interaction between the 142, 291 and 111 levels.
 The 2D-LIF and DF spectra show evidence of weak cross activity between 111 and 142, but this could simply be FC activity.
 We have previously concluded that these levels are close to coincident in the pClFB molecule, but that there was no clear evidence of interaction from the ZEKE spectra reported therein.
-In pFT, we have seen herein that there is also little evidence for any significant interaction between these two levels, which is in agreement with the results of our ZEKE study.15 Symmetry suggests that cross activity between the 291 and 142 levels could occur as a result of HT coupling, which would be strongly dependent on the relative energies of the electronic states involved, and so vary from molecule to molecule; another possibility is rotation-induced coupling such as suggested for the 142m0141m6(-) interaction.16,45 This would be a Coriolis-like interaction, but with its efficiency also expected to be strongly dependent on levels coming in and out of resonance, and would be expected to be more prevalent at higher temperatures.
+In pFT, we have seen herein that there is also little evidence for any significant interaction between these two levels, which is in agreement with the results of our ZEKE study.15 Symmetry suggests that cross activity between the 291 and 142 levels could occur as a result of HT coupling, which would be strongly dependent on the relative energies of the electronic states involved, and so vary from molecule to molecule; another possibility is rotation-induced coupling such as suggested for the 142m0141m6(-) interaction.16,45 This would be a Coriolis-like interaction, but with its efficiency also expected to be strongly dependent on rotational levels coming in and out of resonance, and would be expected to be more prevalent at higher temperatures.
 Since we are working under jet-cooled conditions, the requirement for resonance would be more pronounced.
 However, currently there is little evidence from the spectra to infer that there is any significant cross activity between the 291 and 142 levels, which therefore excludes significant coupling of these levels.
 As a consequence, we conclude that each of the three states, 111, 291 and 142 are inherently ‘bright’, again in agreement with conclusions we have made in other work on pFT and related molecules.8,15,33,46

 We have previously discussed in depth29 a feature that appears at S1+845 cm-1 and the interactions there were isolated to the 182m1 level, which allowed couplings to vibtor combinations involving m = 2.
 In so-doing, the mechanism opens up couplings between vibrations of different symmetry; such is also included in the vibtor coupling of the three lowest-wavenumber vibrations included in the model of GL.16 In our recent study of the S1 00+ 845 cm-1 band,29 the 182m1 ZOB state was concluded as interacting with combinations formed from the 181m2 vibtor level with each of the 142, 291 and 111 levels, which are part of the present work.
 Pairwise interactions with the ZOB state occurred and it was possible that weak interactions between the so-formed eigenstates was also present, although a clear interpretation was hindered by further dissipative IVR processes.
 Thus, that work would be consistent with the at most weak interactions between the 142, 291 and 111 ZOSs concluded in the present work, taking on board that the ZOS separations and couplings will not be identical to those in the combination bands.